MRtrix3/mrtrix3/docs/reference/commands/dwi2response.rst

 Options
 -------

-Options specific to the 'tournier' algorithm
+Options specific to the "tournier" algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - **-number voxels** Number of single-fibre voxels to use when calculating response function